 Let’s visualize the data (train and test together) to know how it varies over a time period.

 The library which I have used to perform Time series forecasting is statsmodels.
-You need to install it before applying few of the given approaches. statsmodels might already be installed in your python environment but it doesn’t support forecasting methods.
+You need to install statsmodels before applying some of the given approaches.
+Although statsmodels might already be installed in your Python environment, it does not support forecasting methods.
 We will clone it from their repository and install using the source code.
 Follow these steps :-

 Consider the graph given below.
 Let’s assume that the y-axis depicts the price of a coin and x-axis depicts the time (days).

 We can infer from the graph that the price of the coin is stable from the start.
 Many a times we are provided with a dataset, which is stable throughout it’s time period.
 If we want to forecast the price for the next day, we can simply take the last day value and estimate the same value for the next day.
-Such forecasting technique which assumes that the next expected point is equal to the last observed point is called Naive Method.
+The forecasting technique that assumes the next expected point equals the last observed point is called the Naive Method.

 Now we will implement the Naive method to forecast the prices for test data.